mukaiizawa/Paren/man/man7/paren-tutorial.md

        (repeat ,n (push ,expr ,ga))
        (rev ,ga))))

 These definitions are taken from arc.arc.
 As its name suggests, reading that file is a good way to learn more about both Paren and Paren programming techniques.
 Nothing in it is used before it's defined; it is an exercise in building the part of the language written in Paren up from the "axioms" defined in ac.scm.
 I hoped this would yield a simple language.
 But since this is also the source code of Paren, I've tried to balance simplicity with efficiency.
 The definitions aren't mathematically minimal if that would be insanely inefficient; I tried that once, and they were.

 The definitions in arc.arc are also an experiment in another way.
 They are the language spec.
 The spec for isa isn't prose, like function specs in Common Lisp.
 This is the spec for isa:

-(def isa (x y)
+(function isa (x y)
   (is (type x) y))

 It may sound rather dubious to say that the only spec for something is its implementation.
 It sounds like the sort of thing one might say about C++, or the Common Lisp loop macro.
 But that's also how math works.
 If the implementation is sufficiently abstract, it starts to be a good idea to make specification and implementation identical.

 I agree with Abelson and Sussman that programs should be written primarily for people to read rather than machines to execute.
 The Lisp defined as a model of computation in McCarthy's original paper was.
 It seems worth trying to preserve this as you grow Lisp into a language for everyday use.

 # NOTES
-This tutorial is based on Paul Graham's tutorial on the Arc programming language.
+This tutorial is based on [Paul Graham's tutorial](http://www.arclanguage.org/tut.txt) on the Arc programming language.

 > This software is copyright (c) Paul Graham and Robert Morris.
 Permission
 > to use it is granted under the Perl Foundations's Artistic License 2.0.
 > http://www.arclanguage.org/tut.txt